-Implementation of the proposed Project would result in no new permanent employees relative to existing conditions, nor would it increase population projections.
-Therefore, the proposed Project would not induce population or employment growth and would result in no net increase in vehicle miles traveled in the San Francisco Bay Area Air Basin (SFBAAB).
+Consistent with the PEIR's conclusions regarding the Altamont Pass Wind Resource Area repowering projects, the proposed project would not conflict with the goals of BAAQMD's air quality attainment plans.
+Implementation of the proposed project would result in no new permanent employees or increase population projections, and therefore would not induce population or employment growth or result in a net increase in vehicle miles traveled in the San Francisco Bay Area Air Basin (SFBAAB).